-FAA warns of safety hazard from overheating engine housing on Boeing MAX jets during anti-icing
+FAA warns of safety hazard from overheating engine housing on Boeing Max jets during anti-icing

 The FAA indicated it will publish the rule in the Federal Register on Thursday.

-Two Boeing MAX jets crashed in 2018 and 2019, killing 346 people.
+Two Boeing Max jets crashed in 2018 and 2019, killing 346 people.
 Investigations focused on an automated flight-control system that pushed the nose of the plane down based on faulty sensor readings.
 Boeing did not tell pilots and airlines about the system until after the first crash.